Abd Allah ibn Ja'far: Early life

-Muhammad's Supplication & instruction
+Muhammad's supplication and instruction

-In addition to Ibn Hajar's reference, it is said that after 3 days of Ja'far's death Muhammad went to the house of Asma and called for the children of Ja'far.
-He then said about each of them “As for Muhammad, he resembles our uncle Abi Talib.
-As for Abd Allah, he resembles me in terms of both my appearance and character.
-Afterward, Muhammad took the right hand of Abd Allah and said “O Allah, provide a successor for Ja'far in his family, and bless Abd Allah in his business, and repeated this appeal to Almighty thrice.
+In addition to Ibn Hajar's reference, it is said that 3 days after Ja'far's death, Muhammad went to the house of Asma and called for the children of Ja'far.
+He then said about each of them: "As for Muhammad, he resembles our uncle Abi Talib.
+As for Abd Allah, he resembles me in terms of both my appearance and character."
+Afterward, Muhammad took the right hand of Abd Allah and said "O Allah, provide a successor for Ja'far in his family, and bless Abd Allah in his business, and repeated this appeal to the Almighty thrice.
 Muhammad instructed the sons of Abi Talib, namely Ja'far, Aqil and Ali that they should arrange marriages of their children with their cousins.

-Marriage and Family Life
+Marriage and family life

 Ali had particularly wished that his daughters should marry Ja'far's sons.
 When Abd Allah asked for Zaynab's hand, Ali accepted it.
 Abd Allah and Zaynab had two children.